 The chart below outlines the options you have with each collection.

 |4-qt soup pot w/lid||Yes||No|

-All-Clad’s non-stick collections are significantly less expensive than their stainless steel collections, but they lean on the expensive side compared to lesser-known non-stick brands like (links to Amazon) Farberware, Tefal, and Greenlife.
+All-Clad HA1 and B1 non-stick collections are significantly less expensive than All-Clad’s stainless steel collections, but they are more expensive compared to lesser-known non-stick brands, such as (links to Amazon) Farberware, Tefal, and Greenlife.

 Although All-Clad’s prices are higher than value brands, they’re similar to other high-quality cookware makers.

 We recently compared the prices of All-Clad and Calphalon’s non-stick cookware and found that, depending on where you shop, you can actually find All-Clad for less.
 In comparing prices between several sellers, we also found that you can usually find the best deals on All-Clad on Amazon.

 Despite their somewhat premium pricing, there is no cost difference between the HA1 and B1 collections.